Mamta's Kitchen

 Reeta Kumar

 Dhokla is a kind of savoury steamed cake that is made from a fermented batter, made of various types of lentils, rice, chickpea flour and even bread.
 It comes from Gujarat region of India originally.
 These days, it has become a common snack all over India.
 Because it is steamed, it is low in fat.
-Serves 6.
 Also see Chat Selection.

-Pictures from Abha Gupta
+Pictures from Abha Gupta.

 Ingredients